Cursor Way of Pagination

 Now query to get the next page will be:

-Getting previous page a little bit different:
+Getting the previous page is a little bit different:

 comments powered by Disqus